solid-process/solid-process/README.md

 | 3.3          | ✅  | ✅  | ✅  | ✅   | ✅   |
 | Head         |    |    |    | ✅   | ✅   |

+## Introduction

+`solid-process` is a Ruby/Rails library designed to encapsulate business logic into manageable processes.
+It simplifies writing, testing, maintaining, and evolving your code, ensuring it remains clear and approachable as your application scales.

+**Key Objectives:**

+1. **Seamless Rails integration:** Designed to fully complement the Ruby on Rails framework, this library integrates smoothly without conflicting with existing Rails conventions and capabilities.

+2. **Support progressive mastery:** Offers an intuitive entry point for novices while providing robust, advanced features that cater to experienced developers.

+3. **Promote conceptual integrity and rapid onboarding:** By maintaining a consistent design philosophy, `solid-process` reduces the learning curve for new developers, allowing them to contribute more effectively and quickly.

+4. **Minimize technical debt:** Facilitate smoother transitions and updates as your application expands and your team size increases.

+5. **Enhanced observability:** Equipped with sophisticated instrumentation mechanisms, the library enables detailed logging and tracing without compromising clarity, even when processes are nested.
+This ensures the code is both easy to understand and to observe.

+### Examples

+Checkout the [solid-rails-app](https://github.com/solid-process/solid-rails-app) for a full example of how to use `solid-process` in a Rails application.
+Or take a look at the [examples](examples) folder in this repository.

 ## Installation

 Add this line to your application's Gemfile: